 In a comically disappointing attempt to revive their marriage, a seasoned couple moves into what appears to be a charming farmhouse near a nature conservatory and a zoo.
 But, not so.
 There, Ruth must desperately crusade against infestations of raccoons, crows, and teenagers that plague her new home.

-LORRIE MOORE is the Gertrude Conaway Vanderbilt Professor of English at Vanderbilt University.
-She is the recipient of the Irish Times International Prize for Literature, a Lannan Foundation fellowship, as well as the PEN/Malamud Award and the Rea Award for… More about Lorrie Moore
+Lorrie Moore is the Gertrude Conaway Vanderbilt Professor of English at Vanderbilt University in Nashville, Tennessee.
+She is the recipient of the Irish Times International Prize for Literature and a Lannan Foundation fellowship, as well as the PEN/Malamud Award and… More about Lorrie Moore